General services and resources include:

-The EducationUSA Scholars Program assists determined students in navigating the complicated U.S. university admission process, with the goal of gaining admission and financial aid from universities in the United States and producing highly-skilled youth prepared to contribute to Mozambique.
+The EducationUSA Scholars Program assists determined students in navigating the complex U.S. university admission process, with the goal of gaining admission and financial aid from universities in the United States and producing highly skilled youth prepared to contribute to Mozambique.
 Through intensive, regularly scheduled training sessions, Scholars will work with EducationUSA Advisers over a full program cycle (up to 10 months) to try to secure admission and scholarships to begin study in the United States in the next academic year.

 EducationUSA Scholars receive access to all available educational advising resources as well as extensive advising services including: